sebastien-zhou/documentation-ia-product/documentation/igrc-platform/dashboards/dashboard-custom.md

 ## Create a View for Dashboards

 Views determine how entities retrieved by rules will be displayed in the dashboards.
-<br>The view provides a set of columns to access, the direct attributes of the entity (_e.g._ email or an account), attributes of related entities (_e.g._ job title of an identity) or count entities according to some criteria (_e.g._ number of accounts by organization ).
+The view provides a set of columns to access, the direct attributes of the entity (_e.g._ email or an account), attributes of related entities (_e.g._ job title of an identity) or count entities according to some criteria (_e.g._ number of accounts by organization ).
-<br>Views to be used in dashboards are built as any regular view, using the Studio view editor.
+Views to be used in dashboards are built as any regular view, using the Studio view editor.
 All view types can be used: audit view, business View or audit Logs view.

 For the view to be available to dashboard designers, you must do the following: